-I’ve included specific marketing strategies and tips for the fitness industry.
+I’ve included only the marketing strategies and tactics that actually work for the fitness industry.

 How would you define your ideal client?